typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

 A document to be indexed in a given collection must conform to the [schema of the collection](./collections.md#create-a-collection).

 If the document contains an `id` field of type `string`, Typesense will use that field as the identifier for the document.
-Otherwise, Typesense will assign an identifier of its choice to the document.
+Otherwise, Typesense will assign an auto-generated identifier to the document.

 :::warning NOTE
 The `id` should not include spaces or any other characters that require [encoding in urls](https://www.w3schools.com/tags/ref_urlencode.asp).
 :::

-### Index a single document {#index-a-document}
+### Index a single document

 If you need to index a document in response to some user action in your application, you can use the single document create endpoint.

-If you need to index multiple documents at a time, we highly recommend using the [import documents](#import-documents) endpoint, which is optimized for bulk imports.
+If you need to index multiple documents at a time, we highly recommend using the [import documents](#index-multiple-documents) endpoint, which is optimized for bulk imports.
 For eg: If you have 100 documents, indexing them using the import endpoint at once will be much more performant than indexing documents one a time.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby', 'Dart', 'Java', 'Swift', 'Shell']">